JOTELLECHEA/jotellechea/README.md

   </dl>

 2. **STRING**
     - **Summary:** "STRING" is a Smart Terminal Robust Interface for Networking.
-It's a powerful tool that allows you to execute various commands, manage your system, and explore the digital world.
+It is a portfolio webpage designed with a terminal UI that showcases your resume and facilitates networking.
+With its innovative design, it serves as a dynamic platform to connect, share your profile, and network with others.
+Explore the power of networking through a unique and interactive interface.
     - **Current Goals:**
     - [x] Enhance user interface.
     - [ ] Implement advanced networking features.